peter-strom/elektronikprojekt/README.md

 # Project - Self-driving RC car - Ela21, YRGO
 <img src="https://github.com/peter-strom/elektronikprojekt/blob/cff85e32945de04a21a150acce7a834be64f445f/doc/car.jpg" width="600" >
+fdg
-Fig.1 - The final version of our car.
+>Fig.1 - The final version of our car.

 ## Introduction
 The aim of this school project was to transform a radio-controlled car into a self-driving car to get around a race track.
 But the desire to learn led to completely different goals.
 As I was responsible for software development, I took the opportunity to fill these weeks with as many new experiences as I could come up with.

+#### Development environment
+All code was written in Visual Studio Code using the [PlatformIO extension](https://platformio.org/) and the [wizio-pico](https://github.com/Wiz-IO/wizio-pico)

 #### CARISMA GT24TR 1:24 4WD MICRO TRUGGY RTR
 The car that was chosen met the competition rules size requirements.
 Also appeared to have sufficient ground clearance,